 Cannock Wood is a mainly residential area interspersed with open areas including various parks and public footpaths through the local countryside.
 The village hosts tourist attractions including Castle Ring – an ancient fort, and Nun’s Well.
-Cannock Wood also hosts several pubs, The Park Gate, The Rag and The Redmore.
-There is also a village hall which hosts many active village organisations, a children’s play area, a cricket club, a football pitch and a hairdressers.
+Cannock Wood also hosts several pubs, Ye Olde Windmill Inn, The Rag and The Redmore.
+There is also a village hall which hosts many active village organisations, a children’s play area, a cricket club and a football pitch.

 Also situated in Gentleshaw, but again only separated from Cannock Wood by the width of a road, is Christ Church, Gentleshaw which serves both villages.
-Cannock Wood has a small general store which has previously closed twice due to lack of support.
-It re-opened for business for the third time on Tuesday 28 August 2007.
-As of July 2008, the store is currently open for a limited period each day after a lack of financial support forced it to reduce daily opening hours.
+Cannock Wood has a small general store which is currently open for a limited period each day.

 Cannock Wood, through Cannock Chase Council is twinned with Datteln in Germany and Western Springs in Illinois, United States.